LSU advising students to download saftey app in wake of recent reported crimes

 "I always have a friend on the phone while I'm walking back to my car, which I guess says that I don't exactly feel safe," Lawrence said.

-The reported mugging made waves across campus this week, and now LSU is usin it as an opportunity to remind students about their own safety app, LSU SHIELD.
+The reported mugging made waves across campus this week, and now LSU is using it as an opportunity to remind students about their own safety app, LSU SHIELD.

 "The app works, its a great resource on campus and people really need to start using it," said Parker Peltier, the director of communications for LSU Student Government.